kalyanchakravarthys/v-react/README.md

       validations: 'array', // List of validations in the below specified format.
       isDirty: 'bool', // Only if you set this value to true, validations check will be performed.
       fieldName: 'string', // Name of the field to be validated
-      state: '_.cloneDeep(this.state)' // Local state, only if you have followed the STEP 3 };
+      state: '_.cloneDeep(this.state)', // Local state, only if you have followed the STEP 3,
+      setErrors: errorActions.setError // Fetch the set error function from 'v-react' and pass it on the set validity function
+    };

     validators.setValidity(params);